vicoapp/vico/help/change.md

 for you to type the new character.
 In [visual mode](visual.html), the
 <kbd>r</kbd> command changes the whole selection to the same character.

+The <kbd>s</kbd> (substitute) command replaces one, or, given a count, that many characters and then enters insert mode.
+The uppercase variant
+<kbd>S</kbd> is line-oriented and replaces one or more lines.